Clay-foundation/stacchip/README.md

 # stacchip

-Dynamically create image chips for eath observation machine learning applications using a custom chip index based on STAC items.
+Dynamically create image chips for earth observation machine learning applications using a custom chip index based on STAC items.

 Get a STAC item, index its contents, and create chips dynamically